Mstr0A/Kobalt/README.md

 Replace `YOUR_TOKEN` and `YOUR_ID` with your actual bot token and discord account ID, and adjust the prefix as desired.

 ---

+## Help

+You can get help at our [Discord Server](https://discord.gg/vva8r55sas) in the help and development channels

+---